7 Essential Questions to Ask Before Choosing a Therapist

 1. What is their philosophy of healing?

-During your consultation call with a potential therapist, inquire about their approach to healing.
-It's essential to align your core values and goals before proceeding.
-Ask about their definition of success, how they measure progress, and their perspective on healing and wellness.
-This insight will reveal the framework guiding the therapeutic relationship.
+Most therapists offer a free consultation because finding the right fit—and clarifying the scope of work—is essential for both you and the therapist.
+During this call, you can ask about their approach to healing.
+It’s important to make sure your core values and goals align before moving forward.
+Consider asking about their definition of success in therapy, how they track progress, and their overall perspective on healing and wellness.
+Their answers can give you a clear sense of the framework guiding the therapeutic relationship.

 2. Do they seek therapy or supervision frequently?

-While it may feel bold, asking whether the therapist engages in personal therapy or supervision is crucial.
+While it may feel bold, asking whether the therapist engages in personal therapy or supervision, this is crucial.
 This practice ensures a higher quality of care, attunement, compassion, and containment.
-Therapeutic work is relational, and therapists working on themselves minimize their biases and contribute to a compassionate understanding of your experience.
+Therapeutic work is relational, and therapists working on themselves minimize their biases and contribute to a compassionate care and more importantly internal ethics.

 3. Do they prioritize their well-being?